michaelyhuang23/songflow/transformer_flow/readme.md

 Third, we should use a larger dataset which I'm generating right now.

 Actually, approach 2's tokenizer discretizes audio into discrete categorical tokens that is good for LLM.
+However, I have realized that the vocoder model like WaveFlow are actually capable of generating audio from low quality spectrogram.